Understanding Complex Trauma (C-PTSD) and Maladaptive Protective Ego Construct Strategies (PECS)

 Quick Answer: Complex Trauma (C-PTSD) results from repeated interpersonal threats during youth, leading to symptoms like Emotional Dysregulation and distorted self-perception.
 It’s deeper and more pervasive than simpler traumas.

-Why It Matters: Imagine growing up in an environment where trust is shattered over and over—abuse, neglect, or betrayal.
+Why It Matters: Imagine growing up in an environment where trust is shattered over and over with abuse, neglect, or betrayal.
 That’s the root of C-PTSD.
 Unlike a car accident (a one-time trauma), C-PTSD builds over time, wiring the brain and body differently.
 Studies show it’s tied to worse mental health outcomes, like anxiety or depression, compared to single-event PTSD (Schaefer et al., 2018).

 Symptoms to Know: